 Weld inspection should not just take place after welding.
 Inspection before and during welding is critical.
 But what can you inspect if welding has not been performed?
 Take a look at the checklists below for pre, during and post weld inspection.
 Most of these items fall under the responsibility of the welding inspector, but any party involved should participate.
 The welder has the added advantage of being able to see the molten weld puddle.
-Experienced welders will be able to see if penetration is not achieved, if internal porosity is possible, and other problems that cannot be detected without destructive testing or non-destructive testing such as x-ray and ultrasound.
+Experienced welders will be able to see if the required penetration is not achieved, if internal porosity is present, and identify other problems that cannot be detected without destructive testing or non-destructive testing such as radiography and ultrasound.

 Checklist – Before Welding

-- Review drawings and standards to determine if any special considerations, such as special treatment is necessary.
+- Review drawings and specifications to determine if any special considerations, such as preheat is necessary.

-- Insure purchased material (base material and consumables) are those specified.
+- Ensure purchased material (base material and consumables) are those which have been specified.

 - Check material test reports and chemical compositions against requirements.